suzygiv/Work-Day-Scheduler/README.md

 ## Usage
 The user can utilize the Work Day Scheduler app to organize and store the daily tasks they may encouter during a typical workday from 8am - 5pm.
 The scheduler allows the user to enter and save a task in each hour block.
 The blocks are color-coded dependent on the hour to let the user know which events have passed (grey), are currently happening (red) and are upcoming (green).

 When the user inputs a new event into the time block, the event will be saved into local storage by clicking the save button to the right of each time slot.
-When the user refreshes the page, the events previously entered will be remain as the color on the time blocks will be updated with the hour.
+When the user refreshes the page, the events previously entered will be remain as the color on the time blocks will be updated with each hour.

 ![Main Page](https://github.com/suzygiv/Work-Day-Scheduler/blob/master/Assets/WorkDayScheduler.PNG)